Women’s Wellness Retreat

 -

 Bringing humans and horses together has been Lindsay’s passion for over a decade now.
-In 2014 she earned a certification in Equine Assisted Learning and a college diploma in Counselling, then blended the two to teach people how to integrate their experiences with horses into personal growth.
+In 2014 she earned a certificate in Equine Assisted Learning and a college diploma in Counselling.
+The combination of skills she acquired enabled her to teach her clients how to integrate their experiences with horses into personal growth.

 Lindsay has spent her life around horses and is trained extensively in intuitive horsemanship and the human mind.
-She uses her rare combination of skills to help you find the truth of where your actual power resides, instead of the inauthenticity of extra steps you are using to try to make things work.
+She uses her rare combination of skills to help you find the truth of where your actual power resides, instead of the inauthenticity of the extra steps you are taking in an attempt to make things work.

 Her goal with all human/horse partnerships is to find a mutual, balanced, validated and clear line of communication.